New Computer Accounts Notification

 On Campus:

-Users can connect to the campus network through wireless connection.
-The EdUHK wireless network is now available almost everywhere in the Tai Po Campus, Tseung Kwan O Study Centre and North Point Study Centre.
+Users can connect to the campus network through a wireless connection.
+The EdUHK wireless network is available almost everywhere in the Tai Po Campus, Tseung Kwan O Study Centre and North Point Study Centre.

 At Home: